jflowaa/papers/README.md

 > python main.py

 To change settings modify the `config.ini`.

+*NOTE* You must set your backgroun alignment option to "spanned" or something simliar for the image to span amoung the monitors.

 Currently log does nothing.
 Most of the testing for this has only been done with unit tests.
 These are found in `tests.py`.